Kevin Keegan: 1977–1980: Hamburger SV

 Hamburg's European campaign of 1979–80 saw Keegan score two goals to help Hamburg past Dinamo Tbilisi, the Soviet champions who had beaten Liverpool to advance.
 On the run Hamburg beat Dinamo Tbilisi, Valur, Hajduk Split and Real Madrid.
 In the first leg against Madrid, they were comfortably beaten 2–0 and most football pundits predicted Hamburg were probably going out.
 Hamburg beat the odds by winning the return leg 5–1.
 Keegan regarded this as one of the most outstanding team performances he had the fortune to be a part of.
 In the final, they played Nottingham Forest.
 Forest won the game 1–0 with a goal from John Robertson.
 This cup final defeat was coupled domestically with losing the Bundesliga title to Bayern Munich.
 Having negotiated a maximum transfer fee of £500,000 in his contract the year before and agreeing to a move in February, Keegan left Hamburg for Southampton in the summer of 1980.
+In 90 Bundesliga games he scored 32 goals.